 The exact diet of a bird depends on its species and nutritional needs, which can vary from season to season.
-Offering the foods birds need most is the best way to attract them, and watching how birds forage in the backyard is a great way to learn what foods they prefer.
-Birders can also ask at a local wild bird store for recommendations to get started feeding birds, or assistance may be available from groups such as local National Audubon Society chapters or the National Bird-Feeding Society.
+Offering the foods birds need most is the best way to attract them, and watching how birds forage in the yard is a great way to learn what foods they prefer.
+Birders can also ask at a local wild bird store for recommendations to get started feeding birds, or assistance may be available from groups such as local National Audubon Society chapters.

 Natural Foods for Birds

-The most popular natural food sources for backyard birds include:
+The most popular natural food sources for birds include:

 - Flowers: Adding seed-bearing flowers or hummingbird flowers to flowerbeds will readily attract birds.
 Choose perennial varieties for long-lasting growth and a stable food source year-after year, and opt for a range of flowers of different colors and heights to create an attractive and bountiful landscape.

-- Trees: The sap, buds, nuts, fruits and seeds produced by trees can all be plentiful food sources.
+- Trees: The sap, buds, nuts, fruits, and seeds produced by trees can all be plentiful food sources for many birds.
 There are many types of both coniferous and deciduous trees that can feed birds, and fruit trees are some of the most popular choices because humans can snack on many types of fruit as well.

 Supplemental Foods for Birds

-It is not always possible to provide sufficient natural food sources for birds, particularly in small yards, heavily developed areas or when extensive landscaping projects may be too expensive.
-Adding bird feeders and supplemental food sources is a great way to provide more food variety for backyard birds, and gives backyard birders control over which birds may visit their yards or where they feed for the best backyard bird watching.
+It is not always possible to provide sufficient natural food sources for birds, particularly in small yards, heavily developed areas, or when extensive landscaping projects may be too expensive.
+Adding bird feeders and supplemental food sources is a great way to provide more food variety for birds, and gives birders control over which birds may visit their yards or where they feed for the best bird watching.

 The most popular supplemental foods to offer birds include:

-It is also possible to offer backyard birds many types of kitchen scraps, such as fruit, vegetables, cheese and even some types of bread or bread-like products.
-While birds will happily eat these scraps, it is important to remember that they have less nutritional value than wild bird foods and should only be offered as occasional treats rather than making up the bulk of a bird’s diet.
+It is also possible to offer birds many types of kitchen scraps, such as fruit, vegetables, cheese, and even some types of bread or bread-like products.
+While birds will happily eat these scraps, it is important to remember that they have less nutritional value than wild bird foods and should only be offered as rare, limited treats rather than making up the bulk of a bird’s diet.